TrueBlocks/trueblocks-docs/content/blog/medium-posts/013-The-Real-Flippening.md

 I think, the “Real Flippening,” the one that my wife is going to have to wait for, is when people start pricing fiat currencies relative to a crypto instead of the other way around as we do today.
 What will the world be like when that happens?

 I’d love to hear your thoughts.
 Please make a comment below.
-If you enjoy my musings, support my work by sending ether to 0xB97073B754660BB356DfE12f78aE366D77DBc80f.
+If you enjoy my musings, support my work by sending ether to 0xf503017d7baf7fbc0fff7492b751025c6a78179b.

-**Thomas Jay Rush** owns the software company QuickBlocks whose primary project is also called QuickBlocks, a collection of software libraries and applications enabling real-time, per-block smart contract monitoring and analytics to the Ethereum blockchain.
-Contact him through [the website](http://www.quickblocks.io).
+**Thomas Jay Rush** owns the software company TrueBlocks whose primary project is also called TrueBlocks, a collection of software libraries and applications enabling real-time, per-block smart contract monitoring and analytics to the Ethereum blockchain.
+Contact him through [the website](http://trueblocks.io).